The Bankrate promise

 Instant buy fees

 If you’re looking to use Kraken’s instant buy feature, you should prepare yourself to pay considerably higher prices.
-Fees start at 0.9 percent for stablecoins and jump to 1.5 percent for any other crypto.
-On top of that fee, you’ll pay another 3.75 percent if the purchase is made using a debit or credit card, or 0.5 percent if it’s made through an ACH transfer.
+Kraken no longer shows its exact fees for these transactions, but says they consist of a displayed fee and a spread.
+Previously, it listed instant buy fees starting at 0.9 percent for stablecoins and jumping to 1.5 percent for any other crypto.
+On top of that fee, another 3.75 percent is charged if the purchase is made using a debit or credit card, or 0.5 percent if it’s made through an ACH transfer.

 You’re better off transferring cash into your account and waiting a few days for it to clear.
 Fees are a killer when it comes to investment returns.

 Restrictions in some states

 Kraken does not currently offer services to residents of New York or Washington state.
 The company says it wants to provide services to all U.S. residents, but the costs to maintain regulatory compliance are too high in some areas.
-Other exchanges, including Binance.US and Crypto.com, also have restrictions in some jurisdictions, so it may be difficult to find one that operates in all of the U.S. states.
+Other exchanges, including Binance.US and Crypto.com, also have restrictions in some jurisdictions, so it may be difficult to find one that operates in all U.S. states.

 Trading platform and mobile app